 Ubuntu Installer Not Detecting Hard Drive

-Make Ubuntu Installer Detect Your SATA Hard Drive
+Make Ubuntu Installer Detect Your SATA or NVMe Hard Drive

 If you find the Ubuntu installer not detecting your hard drive, try the following steps to resolve the issue: